vega/vega/docs/docs/api/view.md

 The supported inputs are identical to the second arguments accepted by the [view.insert](#view_insert) and [view.remove](#view_remove) methods.

+Inserted data tuples must be JavaScript objects that have been properly parsed ahead of time.
+Any data source `"format"` directives in a Vega JSON specification will **not** be applied to tuples added through the View API.
 Internally, this method takes the provided [ChangeSet](https://github.com/vega/vega-dataflow/blob/master/src/ChangeSet.js) and invokes